 We’re living in a climate crisis, with increasingly frequent and severe heatwaves, storms and floods evident even here in the UK.
 But compared with other areas in the world, we have been geographically and financially protected from the worst impacts, despite being one of the biggest emitters of planet warming CO2.

-Together, Climate Visuals and TED Countdown have released 100 photographs that show the true impact of climate change faced by communities all around the world, as well as diverse solutions to the problems.
+Together, Climate Visuals and TED Countdown have released 100 photographs that show the true impact of climate change and the climate crisis faced by communities all around the world, as well as diverse solutions to the problems.
 We’re pleased to be able to share some of the most powerful photographs here.

 A brick worker in Kolkata, India, charges his phone using a portable solar panel.
 As well as being a great alternative to fossil fuel energy sources, the solar panel provides a low cost energy solution to the lowest income groups.

 Jazza has been working as a seaweed farmer for almost 10 years.
 Zanzibar in Tanzania is one of the world’s largest exporters of seaweed, which is used in toothpaste, cosmetics, medicine and food.
-Seaweed can play a huge role in fighting climate change by absorbing greenhouse gas emissions, but in recent years the rising temperatures of the Indian Ocean have been killing seaweed.
+Seaweed can play a huge role in fighting climate change by absorbing greenhouse gas emissions.
+In recent years, because of the climate crisis, the rising temperatures of the Indian Ocean have been killing seaweed.
 It’s been suggested the seaweed farms need to move to cooler deeper water – which would make seaweed farming much more dangerous.

 A young child in the Uttar Pradesh region of India reads a school book by solar lamp.
 Since the solar lamps were introduced, children in rural areas have been studying for on average 25 minutes longer at night.